 One of the first things I noticed in the Catalan capital was the Barcelona port cable car.
 Heading into the city from the airport you head around Montjuic and the harbour area comes into sight as one of your first views of Barcelona.
-Your eyes are immediately drawn to the cable car that is cruising the sky in front of you.I knew straight away that it would be one of our the favourite things to do in Spain with our kids.
+Your eyes are immediately drawn to the cable car Barcelona that is cruising the sky in front of you.I knew straight away that it would be one of our the favourite things to do in Barcelona with kids.

 You see they love cable cars, ski lifts anything that involves heights.
 Wyld family Travel activity here we come.
 They can’t get enough of this sort of activity.
 Only a few weeks earlier they dragged us up a ski lift in Zakopane Poland.
-I must admit the views were fantastic.This inconveniences their mother greatly.
+I must admit the views were fantastic.
+The Barcelona Ariel view would be equal to any we have seen.
+This excitement of going on all things cable car and gondola inconveniences their mother greatly.
 You see Bec does not like heights at all.
 Bec has got used to shelving her fears and just taking one for the team for the sake of our kids.

 Visit Barcelona Aquarium

 Our kids loved the Barcelona Aquarium, your kid will as well.
 The Barcelona Aquarium is located in Port Vell, the city’s old harbour area, and is the world’s most important marine leisure and education centre dedicated to Mediterranean undersea life.Visit the unique Barcelona Aquarium, entering without delay on a skip-the-line ticket.
 Experience the spectacular Oceanarium as you walk along a transparent tunnel surrounded by sharks.
 Learn about the seabed and the importance of water to the planet.
 Definitely one of the top things to do in Barcelona with kids

 For more information and booking click HERE.

 The Barcelona Cable Car is one the cities top attractions